Peacock Bass Definition

 Let's begin with a general overview of the genus Cichla.
 This will let us define what fishes we’re actually referring to when we use the term “peacock bass”.
 As we indicated above, the common term “bass” is not a particularly appropriate descriptor.
 Taxonomically, it’s a Cichlid.
 Within the family Cichlidae, the genus Cichla is comprised of sixteen different Neotropical species. (note — an new, sixteenth species has justy recently been described) (For more information about peacock bass classification, see our Peacock Bass ID Guide).
 All sixteen species share certain similarities.
 They are relatively large, diurnal (active in daylight) predators and they are primarily piscivorous (fish eaters).
 All are commonly known as ‘Peacock Bass’ in English, ‘Tucunaré’ in Brazil and ‘Pavon’ in Spanish speaking countries.
 They are of significant commercial importance in Amazonia, both as a sportfish and for human consumption.

 Although at a casual glance all of the species might appear to be quite similar, there are significant differences among them.
 This has caused much confusion and misperception, especially among novice peacock bass anglers.
-It’s when we start looking at their habitat, behavior and life history individually that significant differences become apparent between the species.
+It’s when we start looking at their habitat, behavior and life history individually that the differences between the species become apparent.
 Some live in roiling fast water.
 Some live in meandering flood pulse river systems.
 Some are pursuit feeders and some opportunistic.
 Some readily attack on the surface while others rarely do.
 Some average a pound or two while others can exceed twenty nine pounds.
 These differences are all-important from the angler’s point of view.
 Although all of them can be fun to catch, only one species in particular has earned the reputation of the world’s most powerful and challenging freshwater gamefish.
 Cichla temensis, known as the three-barred, speckled, or giant peacock bass is the largest, most powerful and most aggressive of all the species and the one that anglers really dream to travel in pursuit of.
 With fifteen other, very different animals sharing the same common name, it’s easy to see why the reputation of Cichla temensis has been victimized by confusion with other species.

 The true giant peacock bass is not found outside of the Amazon basin.
 You can’t fish for them in Florida or Hawaii or Panama because they simply aren’t there.
 Cichla temensis’ natural range consists primarily of blackwater flood pulse rivers with extremely variable seasonal environments in South America’s Amazon regions.
 The species occurs naturally in Brazil, Venezuela and Columbia.
 They are native to the Rio Negro basin, Rio Branco basin and lower Rio Madeira basins in Brazil and in the Orinoco and upper Rio Negro drainages in Venezuela and Columbia.
 Populations are also recorded in several blackwater tributaries of the Rio Solimoes and Rio Amazonas.
 Unlike some of its smaller cousins, efforts to introduce C. temensis into other regions have mostly failed, probably because of a greater sensitivity to cold or variable temperatures.
 The only notable exception has been Lake Guri in Venezuela.
-Other, smaller Cichla species however, have been successfully introduced into more accessible regions, such as many lakes and reservoirs in Brazil, Panama, Hawaii and the canals of South Florida.
+Other, smaller Cichla species however, have been successfully introduced into several more accessible regions, such as many lakes and reservoirs in Brazil, Panama, Hawaii and the canals of South Florida.
 It is these species that anglers commonly encounter on tourist vacations and it is the misunderstanding that these are the same as the giant Amazon peacocks that has fostered the confusion and misinformation that plagues the peacock bass fishing domain.

 Amazon peacocks live in the most pristine and exotic habitats on earth.
 Jungle lined-blackwater rivers, hidden lagoons and white-sand scalloped beaches are just some of the spectacular settings in their native environment.
 The alien-appearing, isolated still waters lend a counterpoint to their sudden, violent and explosive attacks.
 And, there are lots of other fish, ranging from acrobatic aruana to hulking giant catfish.
-Even if there were no fish at all, the Amazon environment alone creates a hauntingly beautiful experience.
+Even if there were no fish here at all, the Amazon environment alone creates a hauntingly beautiful experience.

 This species has adapted to a unique ecosystem.
 The central Amazon basin experiences a yearly water level pulsation, akin to a gigantic once-a-year tide.
 With water levels rising and falling from 20 to 40 feet during each year, these fisheries undergo astounding changes.
 Amazon peacock bass have evolved behaviorally and physiologically in response to these unique conditions.
 They feed, spawn and undergo remarkable physical changes during the Amazon basin’s flood pulse cycle.
 Most importantly, from a fisherman’s point of view, they become highly concentrated, aggressive, accessible and hungry during the falling water period.
 This creates optimal conditions for anglers and coincides, of course, with our fishing season.